zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

-=== IssueM - Leaky Paywall - Subscriber Meta ===
+=== IssueM - Leaky Paywall - Custom Subscriber Fields ===
 Contributors: layotte
-Tags: magazine, issue, manager, paywall, leaky Requires at least: 3.0
+Tags: magazine, news, metered, paywall, leaky, subscriber, meta Requires at least: 3.0
 Tested up to: 3.7
 Stable tag: 1.0.0

-Allow Subscriber Meta to IssueM's Leaky Paywall.
-More info at http://issuem.com
+Allow custom subscriber fields to IssueM's Leaky Paywall for WordPress.
+More info at http://LeakyPW.com

 == Description ==

-Allow Subscriber to IssueM's Leaky Paywall.
-More info at http://issuem.com
+Add custom subscriber fields to IssueM's Leaky Paywall.
+For example: Add 'Organization' as a new field to track what orgaization a new subscriber belogs to.
+Note: this field only affects subscribers that are being added manually via the WordPress Dashboard.
+More info at http://LeakyPW.com

 == Installation ==